CS2103JAN2017-W15-B1/main/docs/UserGuide.md

 _Format:_
 `list all`
-> Lists all tasks
+> Lists all tasks that are currently in your to-do list.

 `list complete`
-> Lists tasks marked as completed
+> Lists tasks marked as completed.

 `list incomplete`
-> Lists tasks marked as incomplete
+> Lists tasks marked as incomplete.

 `list upcoming`
-> Lists all upcoming tasks
+> Lists all upcoming tasks.

 `list overdue`
-> Lists incomplete tasks with deadlines that have already passed
+> Lists incomplete tasks with deadlines that have already passed.

 #### 3.1.8 Find: `find`
 You can find a task to by simply searching for tasks with matching keywords in their names and/or tags